10 Common IT Interview Questions and How to Answer Them

 What is DNS?

-What they’re really asking: Do you have technical skills, and can you troubleshoot an unknown issue on the spot?
+What they’re really asking: Do you have technical skills, or can you troubleshoot an unknown issue on the spot?

 This is a specific question, and it’s great if you know how to complete this task off the top of your head.
-But a technical question that is a little outside the job function could be a way for an interviewer to see how you think on your feet.
+But a technical question you might not know how to answer right away can be a way for an interviewer to see how you think on your feet.

 If you know how to do the task, that’s perfect.
 If you don’t, try walking the interviewer through a process you would take to figure out how to complete it.
 This will show your problem-solving capabilities and skills and your ability to adapt.